dmuso/toyrobot/README.md

 ### Using Docker

 This implementation of the Toy Robot includes the ability to run the solution via Docker and Docker Compose.
-Tested with: `Docker version 1.8.1, build d12ea79` and `docker-compose version: 1.4.0`.
+Tested with: `Docker v18.09.0` and `docker-compose v1.23.1`.

 #### Building the Docker image